 As previously defined by Family Support America," the primary responsibility for the development and well-being of children lies within the family, and all segments of society must support families as they rear their children".
 The Principles of Family Support Practice were developed by Family Support America.
-These principles, developed in 1996 continue to guide the family support field.
+These principles, developed in 1996 continue to guide the family support field.2

-- Staff and families work together in relationships based on equality and respect - Staff enhance families' capacity to support the growth and development of all family members - adults, youth, and children - Families are resources to their own members, to other families, to programs, and to communities - Policies and practices affirm and strengthen families' ethnic, racial and linguistic identities and enhance their ability for function in a multicultural society - Programs are embedded in their communities and contribute to the community-building process - Programs advocate with families for services and systems that are fair, responsive and accountable - Practitioners work with families to mobilize formal and informal resources to support family development - Programs are flexible and continually responsive to family and community issues - Principles of family support are modeled in all program activities, including planning, governance, and administration
+- Staff and families work together in relationships based on equality and respect - Staff enhance families' capacity to support the growth and development of all family members adults, youth, and children - Families are resources to their own members, to other families, to programs, and to communities - Programs are embedded in their communities and contribute to the community-building process - Programs advocate with families for services and systems that are fair, responsive and accountable - Practitioners work with families to mobilize formal and informal resources to support family development - Programs are flexible and continually responsive to family and community issues - Principles of family support are modeled in all program activities, including planning, governance, and administration